sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 Each **synset** consists of one or more terms referred to as synonyms, for example *"church, church building"*.
 However, this is not true in all cases.
 For example, consider the synset *"diaper, nappy, napkin"*.
 Even though the first terms are synonyms, the third one is not.
 Moreover, there are cases where the same term belongs to more than one synset, e.g. there are two synsets named *"crane"* — one defining a bird and the second a machine.
 In ImageNet-1k they are separate classes.
 Think about the consequences for zero-shot classification with vision-language models (VLMs) like CLIP<d-cite key="15"/>.

-We will demonstrate some issues related to dataset construction on a couple of examples.
+We will demonstrate some issues related to dataset construction with a few examples.

 ### The Cat Problem